AliElSaleh/RiftBuild/README.md

 - Windows
   - 7 and above
 - Linux
-  - All Debian, Red Hat, Fedora and Arch based systems
+  - All Debian, Red Hat, Fedora, SUSE and Arch based systems
 - MacOS
-  - 10.5 and above
+  - 10.10 (Yosemite) and above
-- FreeBSD/OpenBSD/NetBSD
+- BSD
+  - FreeBSD, OpenBSD and NetBSD

 # Dependencies
 - No dependencies